Package Leaflet: Information for the User

 Hydrochlorothiazide:

-Very frequent side effects (can affect more than 1 in 10 people):
+Very Common Adverse Effects (may affect more than 1 in 10 people):

-Changes in blood tests including: increased fat in the blood and increased uric acid levels.
+Changes in blood tests, including: increased fat in the blood and uric acid levels.

-Feeling confused, abdominal pain, stomach discomfort, feeling bloated, diarrhea, nausea, vomiting, constipation, glucose excretion in urine.
+Feeling of confusion, abdominal pain, stomach discomfort, feeling of bloating, diarrhea, nausea, vomiting, constipation, glucose excretion in urine.

 Also, some changes in blood test results have been observed, including:

-Increased levels of creatinine, urea, calcium and sugar in the blood, decreased levels of chloride, potassium, magnesium and sodium in the blood.
+Increased creatinine, urea, calcium, and blood sugar levels, decreased chloride, potassium, magnesium, and sodium levels in the blood.
 Increased serum amylase (hyperamylasemia).

-Loss of appetite, severe difficulty breathing, skin allergic reactions (hypersensitivity reactions), worsening of pre-existing myopia, erythema, skin reactions to light sensitivity, itching, purple spots on the skin due to small hemorrhages (purpura), skin swelling (hives).
+Decreased or lost appetite, severe breathing difficulties, anaphylactic skin reactions (hypersensitivity reactions), worsening of pre-existing myopia, erythema, skin reactions due to light sensitivity, itching, purple spots or patches on the skin due to small hemorrhages (purpura), skin swelling (hives).

-Electrolyte imbalance that can cause an abnormally low level of chloride in the blood (hypochloremic alkalosis), intestinal obstruction (paralytic ileus).
+Electrolyte imbalance that can cause an abnormally reduced level of chloride in the blood (hypochloremic alkalosis), intestinal obstruction (paralytic ileus).

-Acute respiratory distress (symptoms include severe difficulty breathing, fever, weakness and confusion).
+Acute respiratory distress (symptoms include severe respiratory distress, fever, weakness, and confusion).

-Decreased vision or eye pain (possible signs of fluid accumulation in the vascular layer of the eye (choroidal hemorrhage) or acute angle-closure glaucoma).
+Decreased vision or eye pain (possible signs of fluid accumulation in the vascular layer of the eye (choroidal effusion) or acute angle-closure glaucoma).

 No special storage conditions are required.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medications at the SIGRE collection point at your pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medicines should not be thrown down the drain or into the trash.
+Deposit the packaging and medicines you no longer need at the SIGRE Point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Ixia Plus